gamesbook/protograf/docs/source/basic_concepts.rst

    constructing decks (see :doc:`Card Decks <card_decks>`).

-   When used in this way, the command is not carried out straightaway, but deferred to later in the script.
+   When used in this way, the command is not carried out straightaway, but deferred for activation for later on in the script.

 .. _element-concept: